ihgazi/EventWeatherGuard/README.md

 - **Trade-offs:**
   - **Real-time Data:** The service fetches current/forecast data, but cannot guarantee accuracy for rapidly changing conditions.
   - **Rule Simplicity:** We utilize a deterministic rule engine rather than a black-box ML model.
-This was chosen to prioritize explainability (as seen in the reasons array) and ease of maintenance
+This was chosen to prioritize explainability (as seen in the reasons array) and ease of maintenance.
   - **No Persistent Storage:** The service is stateless and does not store event or user data.
   - **External Dependency:** By leveraging Open-Meteo instead of a self-hosted weather model, the service remains lightweight and scalable, though it is subject to the rate limits and data models of the third-party provider.